 Forensics in the Classroom

-Court TV, in cooperation with the American Academy of Forensic Science, provides these three science units that incorporate scientific concepts and lab experiments into forensic-based mysteries.
+Tru TV, in cooperation with the American Academy of Forensic Science and in collaboration with the National Science Teachers Association, provides these five science units that incorporate scientific concepts and lab experiments into forensic-based mysteries.
 Each standards-based unit includes an overview, a list of required materials, background information, student handouts, extension activities, assessment tools, and more.
 The site also provides a glossary of forensic terms and links to additional forensics materials.
-These activities for high school students will help answer the perennial question, “Why do we need to learn chemistry?”
+These activities for high school students will help answer the perennial question, Why do we need to learn chemistry?

 Middle School Physical Science Resource Center

-Middle school physical science teachers will want to visit this site, designed to provide them "with the resources they need to be effective and critical educators.”
+Middle school physical science teachers will want to visit this site, designed to provide them "with the resources they need to be effective and critical educators.
 The site, maintained by North Carolina State University, is the result of a grant to review middle school physical science textbooks that the university received a couple of years ago.
 (See the 2001 Education World article Scientists Pan Middle School Physical Science Texts.)
 The site's resources have expanded to include relevant essays, a newsletter, and a discussion forum.
 The database of reviews available at the site also continues to grow, and some of the original reviews have been updated.
-This is where you want to go to find out what the experts are saying about the new text you’re considering purchasing -- or to explore the accuracy of the texts you’re already using.
+This is where you want to go to find out what the experts are saying about the new text youre considering purchasing -- or to explore the accuracy of the texts youre already using.

 National Science Digital Library